chadcooper/sjc-arcuser/article.md

 geometric network, providing data to power applications for both in-house and external customer use.

-## Geocoder
+### Geocoder

-Keeping up with utility infrastructure in such a fast-growing area is difficult, _locating_ it can sometimes be just as hard.
+Keeping up with new and expanding utility infrastructure in a fast-growing area is difficult, _locating_ a particular piece can sometimes be just as hard.
 With so many newcomers to the area, residential street construction also continues to rise, resulting in the need for a custom in-house local geolocator/geocoding service built on the latest and greatest street data based on local